Orthoptics and learning difficulties

 Specialist Dynamic Retinoscopy clinics within the hospital setting also take place once a month, for children with Downs Syndrome.

-Further information can be found on the SeeAbility website.
+Further information can be found at SeeAbility – Looking after your eyes.